Last Updated on February 8, 2019 by Larissa

 In this photo the individual grains of rice are visible.

 The artists who put these pictures together devote seven hours a day in the week leading up to Good Friday.
-This art is ephemeral, at the end of the day it is just swept away.
+What makes this magnificent artwork more poignant is the fact that it is ephemeral, at the end of the day it is just swept away.

-Two of the artists, brothers Dylan and Ayrton, from the 12th May Band and Social Club explained the display to us.
+Thank you to two of the artists, brothers Dylan and Ayrton, from the 12th May Band and Social Club, who explained the display to us.